kelexel/rstream/README.md

 Well, this whole project was a heavy doze of trial an error + docs ingesting + google, but it would have been impossible without these persons / teams:

-* Many thanks to arut for his patience and port of nginx-rtmp (available at https://github.com/arut/nginx-rtmp-module)
+* arut, for his patience and port of nginx-rtmp (available at https://github.com/arut/nginx-rtmp-module)
-* Many thanks to the people helping and improving crtmpserver, alias crtmpd, alias c++rtmpserver (available at http://www.rtmpd.com/)
+* the people helping and improving crtmpserver, alias crtmpd, alias c++rtmpserver (available at http://www.rtmpd.com/)
-* Many thanks to lobotom.org for the Android testing
+* lobotom(.org), for the Android testing

 Final notes
 ======